Kamala-Dadashova/Kamala-Dadashova/README.md

-# 🚀 Data Scientist | Applied Mathematician | Innovator
+# 🚀 Data Scientist | Applied Mathematician |

-## 🔍 What I’m Working On
+## 🔍 About Me
-Currently diving deep into **Bayesian modeling** and **machine learning pipelines** to transform raw data into actionable insights.
+Currently a **Ph.D.
+Candidate** passionate about removing uncertainty in complex models using advanced **Bayesian modeling** and **machine learning pipelines**.
+The objective is to transform raw data into actionable insights, ensure robust predictions, and optimize decision-making processes.

 ### My recent work includes:
-- Predicting key trends in **pharmaceutical modeling**
+- **Revolutionizing pharmaceutical modeling** by improving parameter estimation and predictive accuracy.
-- Exploring innovative ways to **automate workflows** for computational models in health and technology
+- **Automating workflows** for computational models to streamline real-world applications in healthcare and technology.

 ---

-## 📂 A Peek at My Work
-Curious about what I’ve been up to?
+## 📂 Curious about what I’ve been up to?
 - 🛠️ Check out my **projects**: [GitHub Portfolio](https://github.com/yourusername)
 - 📄 Browse my **resume**: [Resume Link](https://github.com/yourusername/resume.pdf)

 ---

-## 💬 Let’s Talk About...
-Ask me about:
+## 💬 Ask me about...
 - Building **data-driven models**
 - **Bayesian statistics** and computational modeling
 - Turning tough **mathematical problems** into elegant solutions